 414 W 141st St between St. Nicholas and Convent Aves

 Run by the National Park Service, founding father Alexander Hamilton's historic country home is always free to the public.
 Built by Hamilton in 1802, the charming two-story country estate invites visitors to learn more about his life through exhibits as well as tours of the ground floor complete with a restored parlor, dining room and study.

 555 Edgecombe Ave and 160th Street, apt 3F

 Since 1994, tourists and jazz aficionados alike have been gathering every Sunday afternoon at the private apartment of pianist (and legend) Marjorie Eliot for an afternoon of free jazz.
 It's not too late to join them.
-(Note: on 8/17 and 8/18 Eliot will be performing for free in front of the Morris Jumel Mansion).

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter.